michaelreadyone/michael-portfolio/final_project_PartII.md

 	- To show a linkage between foreign player could play a big role in US.
 - What did you find confusing?
 What would you change?
 	- The transition from NBA career dream to CS career happens too quick
-	- Describe this trainsition more reasonable.
+	- Describe this transition more reasonable.
 - Other questions?
 	- Make graph more clear, bigger.

 Interviewee C
 - Did you know this information before reading the story?